isaac-campbell-smith/isaac-campbell-smith/README.md

 ### 💻 Currently Working On:

-* I am happily full-time at  [iFIT](https://www.ifit.com).
-It's a great team and product.
-At the moment, I'm most heavily involved with engineering ELT pipelines  for Business Analysts (Mongo to Looker), and supporting CRM/Marketing communications using Airflow and Segment.
+* I am currently open to work!
+At the moment I'm generally targeting analytics engineering roles but would love to take on more data platform work.

 ### 📚 Currently Learning More About: